vijaybalebail/In-memory-workshop/In_memory/Mixed_workload/mixed-workload.md

     ````

 16. As you observe from the above output, no new extents were added as only a few rows were loaded (1000 rows).
 The table hasn’t grown its on-disk footprint, and still has 17 extents, 244 DATABLOCKS and 244 BLOCKSINMEM.
-If the table would have grown its on-disk footprint, the rows in the new extents will not be automatically populated into the column store, unless a non-default PRIOIRTY is specified or the table gets accessed, or the procedure DBMS_INMEMORY.PROPULATE is used.
+If the table would have grown its on-disk footprint, the rows in the new extents would not have been automatically populated into the column store, unless a non-default PRIOIRTY is specified or the table got accessed, or the procedure DBMS_INMEMORY.PROPULATE is used.
 If the new rows get added to existing extents/blocks, the new rows should be populated to the IM column store via the *Trickle Repopulate process*, even when a default PRIORITY is specified on the table.

 17. Check the V$IM_SEGMENTS view and observe the value in BYTES_NOT_POPULATED column.
 Do you think a 0 in this column indicate that all the new rows have been added to the column store ?